mienaikoe/ziyu/Chapters/1-3-Chapter3.md

 "Like hell you will," Thimlu interjected.
 "We've got a lot of work to do.
 I'm not doing it all by myself."

-But Jathi kept up his argument, "It's our duty as observers to maintain communication with the fidelant.
-How can we ask Liffa to do our job for us?"
+But Jathi kept up his argument, "It's unfair to ask Liffa to do our job for us.
+This is _our_ duty is observers."

 Thimlu hesitated, turning his head to me with a smirk on his face.
-I already knew my answer.

-"Liffa... uh, would you like to–"
+"Liffa... would you like to–"

 "–Yes!", I said too early.
-"I mean, uh, Yes.
+"I mean, uh, Yes, I would love to.
 Please."

 Thimlu stood up and from his jacket, he produced a flat disc of brass with an ornate engraving carved into it: _Heiko Observatory - Observer I_.
-"Take this with you to Shaki.
-Everyone knows me anyway.
-Welcome to the club."
+"Welcome to the club."

+I smiled, taking the disc from his hand and moving my fingers across its surface.
+I'd longed for this moment for such a long time.
+It was far from the formal ceremonious event than I'd imagined, but I didn't mind.
+My aim was not for vanity.

-I smiled, and looked over to Jathi who seemed defeated.
+Jathi stood behind the table and seemed defeated.
 His eyes locked with mine and knew that I would not be moved.
-Not this time at least.
 "I'll make Pomri get you out of there even if I have to bring her a hundred cakes.
 I've got your back no matter what."

 "Don't worry about me," I told him, my hand reaching mindlessly for his.
 "Whatever they have planned, I can handle it."